 Financing your boat: insights from CGI Finance

-Visitors to this year’s British Motor Yacht Show, 14 – 17 May, will once again have the opportunity to explore a wide range of motor yachts and the expertise that supports ownership.
+Visitors to this year’s British Motor Yacht Show 14 – 17 May will once again have the opportunity to explore a wide range of yachts – and the expertise that supports ownership.

 Understanding motor yacht financing

-Before committing to a specific motor yacht, it is important to understand the range of financing options available.
-Financing a motor yacht differs from more familiar forms of lending, often involving specialist providers with a detailed understanding of marine purchases.
+Before committing to a specific boat, it is important to understand the range of financing options available.
+Financing a boat differs from more familiar forms of lending, often involving specialist providers with a detailed understanding of marine purchases.

 Types of motor yacht financing